kennyOlakunle/MLModelPredFor_Census_Income/README.md

 After prediction, models shoiuld be optimised, evaluated and are compared as: How optimisation improves the performance of the model?
 Which parameters were used for optimisation? and how the accuracy of the models can be compared after optimizations.

+# Dataset Variables

+The dataset has 14 column names as below:

+• age: the age of an individual

+• workclass: employment status of an individual

+• fnlwgt: final weight.
+In other words, this is the number of people the census believes the entry represents

+• education: the highest level of education achieved by an individual

+• education-num: the highest level of education achieved in numerical form

+• marital-status: marital status of an individual.

+• occupation: the general type of occupation of an individual

+• relationship: represents what this individual is relative to others

+• sex: the biological sex of the individual

+• capital-gain: capital gains for an individual

+• capital-loss: capital loss for an individual

+• hours-per-week: the hours an individual has reported to work per week

+• native-country: country of origin for an individual

+• label: whether or not an individual makes more than $50,000 annually.

 ## Skills and Tools Used
 1. Data cleaning, Data Manipulation, Data Wrangling, Feature Engineering, One-hot encoding and Feature Selection
 2. Exploratory Data Analysis (Univariate, Bivariate, Multivariate Analysis, and Visualization).